damaestro/openshift-community-git-ssh/README.md

 ## Supporting SSHFP

 Instead of having to pre-populate a known\_hosts file, you can also use SSHFP.
-See https://github.com/damaestro/openshift-community-git-ssh/tree/sshfp for SSHFP support and for information about how to request support for SSHFP from these providers.
+See [the sshfp branch](https://github.com/damaestro/openshift-community-git-ssh/tree/sshfp) for SSHFP support and for information about how to request support for SSHFP from these providers.
 The listed providers currently do not fully support SSHFP.